logicmoo/logicmoo_workspace/README.md

 phil
 ======
-PHIL is a parameter learning algorithm that learns the parameters of Hierarchical Probabilistic Logic Programs applying gradient descent and Expectation Maximization.
+phil is a parameter learning algorithm that learns the parameters of Hierarchical Probabilistic Logic Programs (HPLP) applying gradient descent or Expectation Maximization.

 Installation
 ------------